michaeldebarros/magic-soup/README.md

 This repo started [here](https://github.com/michaeldebarros/go-routing), in a simple attempt to implement routing in Go.
 I used Julien Schmidt's [Httprouter](https://github.com/julienschmidt/httprouter) for routing.

 After that, I decided to build a simple CRUD app and in the process transfer some Node.js skills into Go.
 So I added Mongo DB, validation, sessions, middleware, etc.

 The ORM to connect do MongoDB is [mgo](https://godoc.org/labix.org/v2/mgo).
 Despite Mongo DB having an official driver for Go, mgo seems to be still very relevant.

 There is a login wall that is implemented via middleware.
 Also, session management is done via a map (Go's native implementation of maps) of valid sassions to user id.
 This lets we get the user Id in every request.

+The front end is basically made with Bootstrap and is all server side rendered using Go`s template package.

 There is a documenting branch also, which contains the documentation that works with go doc command.(to be commited shortly)